Adelaide Street Food - Part 1

 Blueberry Jam, Orange Marmalade, Honey

 A Cheese Platter is a common snack or light bite in Australia.
 A neutral Cheese Platter is accompanied by crackers, bread, walnuts and sometimes jam, grapes or raisins.
 A savoury Cheese Platter is accompanied by slices of Salmon, Turkey, Ham, or Salami.
-Typically, a Cheese Platter will include a variety of cheese including Camembert, Chedder, Cream Cheese, Blue, Brie, Goat, Harvati, Gouda, Gruyere or Swiss.
+Typically, a Cheese Platter will include a variety of cheese including Camembert, Chedder, Cream Cheese, Blue, Brie, Goat, Harvati, Gouda, Gruyere, or Swiss.
 Start with the hard cheeses, then move on to the soft cheeses.

 Cheese Platter With Salmon, Turkey, Ham, Salami, Camembert, Chedder, Cream Cheese